-- (95) Motion aspect undergoes alternation:

-- Yaw kɔ-bisá-а Kofí

-Yaw мот-ask-рѕт Kofi

-'Yaw went and asked Kofi.'

-- b.
-Yaw1 na ɔ1-kɔ́-bísá-a Kofí Yaw FOC 3SG-MOT-ask-PST Kofi 'It is Yaw who went and asked Kofi.'
+- (97) Motion aspect undergoes overwriting: - a.
+Yaw kɔ-bisá-a Kofí Yaw EGR-ask-PST Kofi 'Yaw went and asked Kofi.' - b.
+Yaw1 na D1-ký-bísá-a Kofí Yaw FOC 3SG.SBJ-EGR-ask-PST Kofi 'It is Yaw who went and asked Kofi.'

 Furthermore, negation, expressed as a hormorganic nasal N-, behaves like the aspectual prefix ain that its tone is conditioned by the preceding subject.
-When preceded by a low-toned subject such as Saka, it surfaces as low (96a).
-As (96b) shows, it is also changes to high in $\overline{A}$ -contexts.
+When preceded by a low-toned subject such as Saka, it surfaces as low (98a).
+As (98b) shows, it is also changes to high in $\overline{A}$ -contexts.

-- (96) Low-toned negation undergoes alternation:
+(98) Low-toned negation undergoes overwriting:

-- Saka n-kŕá n-konwá.
+- a.
+Saka n-kŕá n-konwá.

 Saka NEG-import PL-chair

-'Saka hasn't imported chairs'.
+'Saka hasn't imported chairs.'

 - b.
-Deεn1 na Saka ń-kŕá \\\1?

-what FOC Saka NEG-import 'What hasn't Saka imported?'
+Deen, na Saka ń-kŕá \\\\ ? what FOC Saka NEG-import 'What hasn't Saka imported?'

 So far, we have seen that aspectual and negation prefixes are affected by tonal overwriting, and the past tense suffix is not.
 While this may invite the conclusion that we are dealing with a prefix/suffix-distinction, we will argue that this is not correct.
-First, there is another suffix $-y\varepsilon$ that appears in combination with the past tense.
+First, there is another suffix -y $\varepsilon$ that appears in combination with the past tense.
 While the exact nature of this marker will be discussed further in Section 4.3, Kandybowicz (2015) analyzes this as the default realization of aspect in a prosodically-vacuous domain.
-A prosodically-vacuous VP can be created by moving the object as in (97b).
+A prosodically-vacuous VP can be created by moving the object as in (99b).
 When we do so, we see that the ordinarily low-toned morpheme $y\varepsilon$ surfaces with a high tone.

-(97) a.
-O-di-i aduá 3SG-eat-PST beans 'He ate beans.'
-Although Kandybowicz (2015) does not want to treat $y\varepsilon$ as an affix, there is good reason to believe it is.
+Although Kandybowicz (2015) does treat $y\varepsilon$ as an affix, there is good reason to believe it is.
 First, non-verbal material can never intervene between $y\varepsilon$ and the verb (e.g. Kandybowicz 2015:261).
 Second, it undergoes ATR-harmony with the verb, suggesting its integration in the verbal complex.
-As discussed by Dolphyne (1988:94) and Ofori (2006:42f.), the suffix $-y\varepsilon$ in tense/aspect/agreement (see Hellan et al. 2003).
-In some aspects, the second verb in a SVC bears 'infinitive' or 'consecutive' marking as with ko in (i), which makes it distinct from its grammaticalized use as an aspectual prefix.
+As discussed by Dolphyne (1988:94) and Ofori (2006:42f.), the suffix $-y\varepsilon$ in Asante Twi surfaces either as invariant [(j) $\varepsilon$ ] or as [i]/[I], depending on the ATR specification of the preceding vowel (100).